bocajspear1/Blueteam-Crash-Course/Chapter6-DNS.md

 * You read the last chapter
 * You have a basic understanding of managing services.
-* You can use a editor such as `vi` to edit file on a server.
+* You can use a editor such as `vi` to edit files on a server.

 # DNS